I have never understood how books find readers.

 No, indeed, the entire prospect is repulsive.
 Please do not ask me to market my books.
 I’d rather not sell any books at all.
 In fact, I’m going to hide under my desk and refuse to answer the phone.
 Somebody else go out and market my books, please.
 Not me.

-Quick recap: Cerridwen Press released WICKED COOL in May of last year as an e-book.
+Quick recap: Cerridwen Press released Wicked Cool in May of last year as an e-book.
 The rights reverted to me at the end of December, and I brought it out through CreateSpace in a nice, glossy print-on-demand version.
 I forget what Cerridwen Press charged, but it was more than I wished they would.
 And CreateSpace has rules to guarantee that they don’t lose money when they print and ship books (and pay the author a royalty).
-So, basically, my friends and family (and a few others, I admit) have been shelling out $8-12 for WICKED COOL.
+So, basically, my friends and family (and a few others, I admit) have been shelling out $8 to $12 for Wicked Cool.

 Along about March of this year, I released a Kindle version — you know, in the spirit of “why not?”
 It was absurdly easy.
 Since Amazon and CreateSpace are linked, I was able to use the cover art from the print edition.
 The most difficult part of the experience was deciding what to charge.
 A very kind friend on Facebook urged me to sell it for the lowest possible price.
 The lowest price Amazon would let me set was 99 cents.